 This course is a must-go for database administrators, IT professionals and security officers dealing with database servers.
 The course has the form of an intensive workshop where we make a deep dive inside the SQL Server.
-All exercises are based on SQL Server 2016 and Windows Server 2016.

 Database administrators, infrastructure architects, security professionals, system engineers, advanced database developer, IT professionals, security consultants and other people responsible for implementing databases security.

 To attend this training you should have good hands-on experience in administering Microsoft SQL Server infrastructure.
 At least 5 years in the field is recommended.